fengyuanchen/cropperjs/README.md

 Check if the current image is a cross-origin image.

-If it is, when clone the image, a `crossOrigin` attribute will be added to the cloned image element and a timestamp will be added to the `src` attribute to reload the source image to avoid browser cache error.
+If so, a `crossOrigin` attribute will be added to the cloned image element, and a timestamp parameter will be added to the `src` attribute to reload the source image to avoid browser cache error.

-By adding `crossOrigin` attribute to image element will stop adding timestamp to image URL and stop reload of image, but the request (XMLHttpRequest) to read the image data for orientation checking will require a timestamp to bust cache to avoid browser cache error now, you can set the `checkOrientation` option to `false` to cancel this request.
+Adding a `crossOrigin` attribute to the image element will stop adding a timestamp to the image URL and stop reloading the image.
+But the request (XMLHttpRequest) to read the image data for orientation checking will require a timestamp to bust cache to avoid browser cache error.
+You can set the `checkOrientation` option to `false` to cancel this request.

 If the value of the image's `crossOrigin` attribute is `"use-credentials"`, then the `withCredentials` attribute will set to `true` when read the image data by XMLHttpRequest.